Thomas J. DiLorenzo's "The Real Lincoln" — a rebuttal

 Neither of these sounds like someone interested in emancipation of any kind, and there are many more similar expressions to be found.
 Finally, it should be pointed out, if any slave-owning state had wanted to offer a compensated emancipation plan on their own, they had all the authority they needed.
 I am unaware of any state offering such a plan.
 So where is the evidence that any slave state would have accepted such a plan?
 It seems to me that DiLorenzo is indulging in a rhetorical flourish to distract the reader from the uncomfortable fact that the Deep South states were very committed to slavery.

 Page 5: (First edition) "This doctrine [secession] was even taught to the cadets at West Point, including almost all of the top military commanders on both sides of the conflict" (The second edition uses the same language.)
 This is almost surely a reference to William Rawle's treatise on the Constitution (A View of the Constitution of the United States, 1825), which was used as a text at West Point for one or two years in the mid-1820's, and then replaced by a different book which did not, in fact, advocate the legality of secession.
 The claim that DiLorenzo makes was made often in the postwar era in publications such as the Southern Historical Society Papers, and was soundly refuted in an article published in The Century, vol. 78, no. 4, (Aug.
 1909), pp. 629-635, written by Col. Edgar S. Dudley.
 Jefferson Davis furnishes some of the supporting evidence to refute the claim that Rawle was a text of long standing at the Academy (see the Southern Historical Society Papers [SHSP], vol. 22, p.
 83).
 An extended discussion of this issue is in Douglas Southall Freeman's biography of Lee, RE Lee, vol. 1, pp. 78-79, and Thomas Fleming's West Point: The Men and Times of the United States Military Academyp.
 59. Were some future Confederate leaders at West Point when this book was used?
 Absolutely; a partial list would include Jefferson Davis, Robert E. Lee, Joseph Johnston, and Leonidas K. Polk.
 But to say it was used by "almost all of the top military commanders on both sides" is to do violence to the truth.
 It wasn't used when Grant or Sherman or Jackson or Stuart were at the Academy.
 Further, it needs to be pointed out that we do not even know if the material on secession was ever used.
 In Lee's case, we know from his own correspondence that he did not accept Rawle's views, for in January, 1861, he wrote to his son "Rooney" that "secession is nothing but revolution."
-Besides, the fact that Rawle was replaced by Kent's Commentaries (which does not support secession) undermines the implied claim that there is some endorsement of secession here.
+In any event, the fact that Rawle was replaced by Kent's Commentaries (which does not support secession) undermines the implied claim that there is some endorsement of secession here.
 Finally, it needs to be said that there are no known instances of a secessionist claiming Rawle's authority for their action in 1860-61 (some did claim it, many years after the fact; no one, that I'm aware of, made such a claim during the Secession Winter).
 A serious scholar would have discussed all of this.
 DiLorenzo, of course, does not, because he is more interested in furthering the impression that West Point somehow endorsed the idea of secession than he is in honest historical inquiry.

 Page 6: (First edition) "Chapter 7 details how Lincoln abandoned the generally accepted rules of war, which had just been codified by the Geneva Convention of 1863."
 (The second edition uses the same language.)
 While quibbling about dates is perhaps unbecoming, there was no Geneva Convention of 1863.
 There was a Geneva Convention of 1864, but according to the Avalon Project website at Yale this involved only the treatment of wounded enemy soldiers (some broader protection is given to those who help the wounded).
 In other words, it wasn't a complete codification of the "accepted rules of war," which in fact were first formulated in the Union's General Orders 100, known informally as the Lieber Code.
 For more detail the reader is referred to the article "The United States and the Development of the Laws of Land Warfare" by Capt.
 Grant R. Doty (U.S. Military Academy) in the journal Military Law Review, vol. 156, pp. 224-255, 1998.
 Also, this book might be of interest.
 While the Union war effort was oftentimes harsh and did step over the bounds on a few occasions (usually due to the excesses of an individual commander, as opposed to established policy), DiLorenzo's accusation cries out for some substantiating details, which are, of course, not given.
-The claims of the website also cry out for some substantiation, which is not given.
+The claims of the now defunct website also cry out for some substantiation, which was never given.
 Another good book on the severity of the Federal war effort is The Hard Hand of War.

 Page 7: (First edition) "Chapter 9 describes Lincoln's economic legacy: the realization of Henry Clay's American System.
 Many (primarily) Southern statesmen had opposed this system for decades."
 (The second edition uses the same language.)
 DiLorenzo conveniently ignores the many prominent Southern Whigs who favored Clay's ideas (such as Alec Stephens, future Vice-President of the Confederacy) and the many Northern Democrats who did not.
 The point is that the debate over the American System did not split perfectly along North-South lines.
 By the time of the Civil War the divide was more North-South than it had been, but this was largely due to the importance of the slavery issue.

 Page 8: (First edition) "Lincoln's war created the 'military-industrial complex' some ninety years before President Eisenhower coined the phrase."
 (The second edition uses the same language.)
 While this appears to me to be an outlandish assertion which cries out for some kind of substantiation, DiLorenzo provides no footnote to support his claim.
 I, for one, find any comparison of the 1870's era United States military-industrial "complex" with what existed beginning in the 1950's to be unsupportable, although I confess it is the kind of negative assertion which it is difficult to prove.
 It is worth pointing out that Eisenhower was warning against a permanent establishment, which was not the case in the post-Civil War period, when the United States military shrank from a force of several million to something like 25,000.
-I'll concede that DiLorenzo is perhaps indulging a rhetorical flourish here, but it is an outlandish and unsubstantiated one, in my opinion.
+I'll concede that DiLorenzo is perhaps indulging in a rhetorical flourish here, but it is an outlandish and unsubstantiated one, in my opinion.

 Pages 10-32

 DiLorenzo's entire point in Chapter 2 is "Lincoln's Opposition to Racial Equality."
 Let's hear what others had to say about Lincoln's ideas along this line.
 During the senatorial debates in 1858, Stephen Douglas charged that Lincoln "objects to the Dred Scott decision because it does not put the Negro in the possession of the rights of citizenship on an equality with the white man."
 Now it could well and truly be said that this was asserted in the midst of a political campaign, and it is the nature of politicians to frame their assertions so as to place their opponents in the worst possible light.
 Fair enough.
-But why does DiLorenzo then insist that each and every one of Lincoln's statements---made to racially prejudiced Illinois audiences---be taken literally?
+But why does DiLorenzo then insist that each and every one of Lincoln's statements—made to racially prejudiced Illinois audiences—be taken literally?
 Why is Lincoln not allowed to be a politician trying to walk the tightrope between what he believes and what the electorate believes?

 It might be instructive to hear what Frederick Douglass thought of Lincoln's racial views: "In all my interviews with Mr. Lincoln, I was impressed with his entire freedom from popular prejudice against the colored race."